Tamppi5/Telegram_youtube-bot/README.md

-Telegram bot to which one can send a youtube search word query in natural language.
+## Telegram bot to query Youtube

-The bot will respond with the first video that it finds on youtube for the search word
+You can send the bot a search word in natural langauge.
+The bot will respond with the first video that it finds on youtube for the search word.

 ## Bot token